dotty-staging/pdbp/index.md

 It is convenient to have pointful computational capabilies available for the developers of the `PDBP` library.
 It is also simpler (not necessarily easier, though) to define `object`'s that `extend Computation`, since `Computation` has less declared capabilities to define than `Program`.

+In summary,
- - We offer a DSL flavored pointfree functional programming API for he users of the `PDBP` library.
+ - we offer a DSL flavored pointfree functional programming API for the users of the `PDBP` library, and
- - We offer a pointful functional programming API for he developers of the `PDBP` library.
+ - we offer a pointful functional programming API for the developers of the `PDBP` library.

 ## **Variance**